Loubnaa1/Landing_page/README.md

-## This is the landing page for the playpal project
+## This is landing page for the playpal project
 Loubna Merzak
 Frankie williams